Background of the Winter War: Finnish defence plans

 The Finnish Defence Forces called their military operation plan against the Soviet Union Venäjän keskitys ("Russian Concentration") in the 1920s.
 In the last plan in 1934, the Finns saw two possible scenarios.
 In the VK1 scenario, the Soviets would mobilise all along their western border and deploy only limited forces against Finland.
 In that case, the Finns would make counterattacks across the border.
 The VK2 scenario envisaged a much more unfavourable situation.
 The main defense line would be on the Karelian Isthmus; the Finnish forces would repel Soviet attacks in favourable positions and destroy the enemy by counterattacks.
 In the Winter War, the VK2 scenario was flexible, with its basis proved to be correct, but the Finnish general staff badly underestimated the numerical superiority of the Red Army.

 Finland had a limited defence budget after its independence, especially in the 1930s.
 Therefore, the Finnish Defence Forces lacked military materiel in almost all branches.
 Much of the military's materiel was outdated and proved to be unsuitable for the field during the Winter War.
 The material situation then improved but still lagged behind the more modern and well-equipped Red Army.

 Prewar Soviet Union

-One of the main targets of Stalin's Great Terror of the 1930s was the large-scale repression of the Red Army leadership, resulting in 82,000 executions and many more imprisonments and torture; the army lost 80% of its officers.
-Some were rehabilitated following the disastrous Winter War, as the Soviet leadership realised the Red Army needed skilled commanders.